rntz/rotten/README.md

                 x))
     ((push 0) (set-global x) (pop) (get-global x))

-This lets us compile files at the REPL:
+With this, we can compile files at the REPL:

     ROTTEN> (def compiled (compile-program (read-file "compile.rot")))
     [... output omitted ...]
     ROTTEN> (write-file "new-compile.rotc" compiled)
     #<void>

 We just compiled our compiler!
-By providing an argument to `repl.rkt`, we can tell it what compiled code to boot up from:
+We can give `repl.rkt` an argument to tell it what compiled compiler to boot up from:

     ROTTEN> ^D
     ~/rotten$ racket repl.rkt new-compile.rotc